BingBongBonky/FuckYouHud/README.md

 # FuckYouHud
- This HUD will brick your PC and it will be PROUD of it
+ This HUD will freeze your PC and it will be PROUD of it